myl7/mylmoe/content/pages/cv.md

 - Linux maintaining stuff and technology stack concepts
 - Container principles and Docker with related tools usage
 - [React](https://reactjs.org) frontend ecosystem usage and philosophy
-- Programing languages: Python, Rust, Go, Javascript with Typescript, C++, which all are with practical use, and prime C，Java
+- Programing languages: Python, Rust, Go, Javascript with Typescript, C++, which all are with practical use, and prime C, Java
 - Natural languages: Chinese (mother tongue), English (TOEFL 87, R27-L22-S17-W21), a little Japanese (elementary listening)
 - Frameworks and libraries: Django, Gin, Next.js, which all are with products, and Spring, FastAPI, ANTLR, Serverless of famous cloud providers, etc.